Do you know what it takes to write a book review?

-Each of these steps are useful in creating that foundation and framework to build your review on.
+Each of these steps is useful in creating the foundation and framework to build your review.
 You can go a step further and even plan your review, either after reading or during your reading, to be able to see what you need to include and how.

 I hope this blog post has helped you.
 As a final piece of advice, I’ll tell you something my university lecturer would say to me: for a good review, you need to “read like a writer”.

 Need a hand remembering everything you should include in a review?
 I’ve created a Book Review Checklist that you can save and use when writing your reviews.